Regulators’ Budget: Homeland Security Remains Key Administration Priority

 This report tracks the “Regulators’ Budget,” the fiscal budget outlays and personnel devoted to developing and enforcing federal regulations, from fiscal year (FY) 1960 to the president’s FY 2020 budget request.
 While these on-budget costs of regulation represent a small fraction of the full burden of regulations to society (and do not provide information on regulations’ benefits), the data presented here offer useful insights into the growth and composition of regulation over the last 61 years.

 The president’s FY 2020 Budget would increase overall spending on regulatory agencies over 2019 levels.
 It requests $75.2 billion in regulatory outlays, compared to estimated outlays of $71.5 billion in 2019.
 In real (inflation-adjusted) terms, this would mean a 2.9 percent increase in spending.
 The FY 2019 regulators’ budget is 0.9 percent higher than in 2018.
 The number of regulators would rise from 281,606 in 2019 to 287,063 in 2020 (a 1.9 percent increase).

-These overall figures hide some large proposed increases in some regulatory agencies and large decreases in others, however.
-Reflecting President Trump’s priorities, agencies involved in border security and immigration regulation and enforcement are slated for significant increases in both funds and staff.
-Regulators in the Department of Homeland Security would receive a 4.8 percent real increase in resources, and a 3.8 percent increase in staff in 2019.
-The Budget also requests a 5.0 percent increase in resources for the Food and Drug Administration and an 11.5 percent increase for the Department of Housing and Urban Development.
+These topline figures hide some large proposed increases in some regulatory agencies and large decreases in others, however.
+Reflecting the Trump administration’s priorities of strengthening the border and limiting illegal immigration,2 agencies involved in border security and immigration enforcement are slated for significant increases in both funds and staff.
+Under the president’s proposal, regulators in the Department of Homeland Security (DHS) would receive a 9.2 percent real increase in resources and a 5.6 percent increase in staff in 2020.
+Within DHS, funding for Customs and Border Protection (CBP), Immigration and Customs Enforcement (ICE), and the U.S. Coast Guard would increase by 6.3 percent, 22.2 percent, and 24.9 percent, respectively.